 The method of accounting applied to long-term investments, whether consolidated, equity or cost, involves an evaluation of the significant terms of each investment that explicitly grant or suggest evidence of control or influence over the operations of the investee and also includes the identification of any variable interests in which the Company is the primary beneficiary.
 The Company consolidates the results of two majority owned subsidiaries, One Earth and NuGen.
 The results of One Earth are included on a delayed basis of one month lag as One Earth has a fiscal year end of December 31.
 NuGen has the same fiscal year as the parent, and therefore, there is no lag in reporting the results of NuGen.
 The Company accounts for investments in a limited liability company in which it has a less than 20% ownership interest, using the equity method of accounting when the factors discussed in ASC 323, "Investments-Equity Method and Joint Ventures" are met.
 The excess of the carrying value over the underlying equity in the net assets of equity method investees is allocated to specific assets and liabilities.
 Any unallocated excess is treated as goodwill and is recorded as a component of the carrying value of the equity method investee.
 Investments in businesses that the Company does not control but for which it has the ability to exercise significant influence over operating and financial matters are accounted for using the equity method.
-The Company accounts for its investments in Big River Resources, LLC ("Big River") and Patriot Holdings, LLC ("Patriot") (through May 31, 2015 - see Note 10 for a discussion of the sale of the Company's equity interest in Patriot) using the equity method of accounting and includes the results of these entities on a delayed basis of one month as they have a fiscal year end of December 31.
+The Company accounts for its investment in Big River Resources, LLC ("Big River") using the equity method of accounting and includes the results on a delayed basis of one month as Big River has a fiscal year end of December 31.
+The Company accounted for its investment in Patriot Holdings, LLC ("Patriot") (through May 31, 2015 - see Note 10 for a discussion of the sale of the Company's equity interest in Patriot) using the equity method of accounting and included the results on a delayed basis of one month as Patriot had a fiscal year end of December 31.